meeshlau/phase-1-project/README.md

 # Project Name - Equipment Management
 This will be the overview for my project.
 Detail what the project is about and the purpose of it.

-Y. Hata Equipment Management will be used for employees to request new equipment based on what inventory is available.
-They will be able to view all unavailable and available inventory, submit a request form for new equipment, and view specs of each product.
+This web app is a cocktail recipe search.
+The app allows you to search from a database of cocktail recipes.
+Once searched, you'll be able to see all of the cocktail recipes, the ingredients, and the instructions to make the cocktail.
+This app also includes features to favorite a cocktail, so you can save for later.

 # Requirements
 Have json-server installed